city-of-baltimore/baltimoreCIP/README.md

 - `R`: Scripts and functions for processing the files into a tidy data format using the `{tidyverse}` family of packages, `{pdftools}`, `{sf}`, and other packages.
-- `data`: Output data including a combined CSV file for the 2014-2024 reports and a GeoJSON file with the locations associated with that same period.
-As of July 2024, DOP staff are working to compile spatial data to publish along with a CSV file for the 2008-2013 reports.
+- `data`: Output data including combined CSV files for the 2008-2013 reports (`FY08-FY13_CIP-Budgets.csv`), 2014-2024 reports (`FY14-FY24_CIP-Requests_Source.csv`), and a GeoJSON file (`FY14-FY24_CIP-Requests_Locations.geojson`) with the locations associated with that same period.
+As of July 2024, DOP staff are working to compile spatial data for the 2008-2013 period.
+The folder also includes a data dictionary for the 2014-2024 data (`FY14-FY24_CIP-Requests_Source_Dictionary.csv`).

 ## Background